lindig/seat-racing/README.md

 * The analysis of the result is simpler compared to the one-swap method.

+* The fastest crew is potentially {c,d,2,3} but this crew never raced together and therefore this is a hypothesis and not an observation.

 ## Swap Matrix

 The swap matrix above has some desirable properties: